HMS Lizard (1757): Peacetime service

-On 10 June 1770, a Spanish expedition expelled the British colony at Port Egmont in the Falkland Islands, giving Spain control of the entire British colony.
-Admiralty ordered a mobilisation of available Navy vessels to escort a British relief expedition to the Falklands.
-Lizard was one vessel available for this purpose, and she was recommissioned in October 1770 under Captain Charles Inglis for Falklands service.
-However her departure from Portsmouth was delayed for further repairs.
+In 1770 the Spanish government demanded Britain cede control of its settlement at Port Egmont in West Falkland, which Spain had claimed as its territory.
+When this was refused, a small Spanish force captured the port in June 1770 and expelled its British settlers.
+Admiralty therefore ordered a mobilisation of Navy vessels to escort a British expedition to retake the settlement.
+Lizard was available for this purpose, and so was recommissioned in October 1770 under Captain Charles Inglis for Falklands service.
+However her departure from Portsmouth was delayed by the need for further repairs.
 She was still fitting out at Portsmouth in January 1771 when a treaty between Britain and Spain brought the Falklands dispute to a close.

-No longer required for Falklands duty, Lizard made an uneventful return voyage to Gibraltar in June 1771, and then remained at Portsmouth until September when she was assigned to patrol and privateer-hunting along the North American coastline.
+No longer required for Falklands duty, Lizard made an uneventful return voyage to Gibraltar in June 1771.
+There was considerable resentment among the crew at the continued requirements of naval service during peacetime, such that all but 35 men deserted the ship when she returned to Portsmouth.
+A replacement crew was assembled by September 1771, after which Lizard was assigned to patrol and privateer-hunting duty along the North American coast.
 After three years at this station she returned to England to be paid off and her crew dispersed.

 American Revolutionary War

 Lizard was refitted for active service in June 1775, following the outbreak of the American Revolutionary War.
 Recommissioned under Captain John Hamilton, she was again assigned to service along the St Lawrence River, on the same station that she had occupied in the previous war in 1759.
 Command was passed to Captain Thomas Mackenzie in June 1776.
-Six months later, on 4 December Lizard encountered and captured the American privateer Putnam.
-She sailed again for England in early 1777 and was refitted and repaired at Plymouth Dockyard before returning to North American waters for the final time.

-On 13 January 1778 Lizard captured the brig Ann off Stono Inlet, North Carolina.
-On 21 January, in company with and she captured the French ship Bourbon off Edisto Island, South Carolina.
-Six days later she and Carysfort also seized the French brig 'Flambeau" 19 miles off Charles Town, South Carolina.
-On 28 January she and HMS Carysfort captured French sloop Notre Dame des Charmes 19 miles off Charles Town, South Carolina.
-On 1 February, 1778 she and HMS Carysfort captured Dutch brig 'Batavear" off the mouth of the Santee River, South Carolina.
-On 24 February, 1778 she captured French ship "Glanure" 5-6 Leagues off Charles Town.
-Further refits were conducted at Chatham Dockyard from February to May 1779 and from February to April 1780.
-These included the copper sheathing of her hull to protect the timbers from shipworm.
-Mackenzie was replaced in command by Captain Francis Parry, and Lizard was thereafter assigned to service in the English Channel where, on 18 May 1780, she captured the enemy cutter Jackal.
+On 4 December Lizard secured her first victory of the war with the capture of the American privateer Putnam.
+A month later Lizard was returned to Plymouth Dockyard for refit and repair, with works lasting until mid-1777.
+On her return to North America in October, Lizard was assigned alongside her sister ship Carysfort and the 20-gun sixth-rate to disrupt American shipping off the Carolina coast.
+Considerable success followed over the next two months, with Lizard involved in the capture or destruction of 12 American or French merchant craft by the end of the year.